If you are in a hurry The Best Snorkel Gear Package is The Seal Buddy Panoramic Snorkel Set

 - Snorkel is Fully Submersible

-- Snorkel features Dry Top Ball keeps water out
+- Snorkel features Dry Top (splash guard) Ball keeps water out

 - Snorkel has Sealed Purge Valve